-Open House Ministries, is a family shelter.
-We began in 1985 with a small group of individuals who met for Bible studies at Esther Short Park here in Vancouver, WA.
-During meetings, the group became increasingly aware of the homeless population and was especially touched by the number of mothers they met who slept in cars with their children.
-Soon, they began providing food and clothing to those they met, and set out to explore deeper needs of the homeless population.
+Open House Ministries is a family shelter.
+In 1985, a small group of individuals met for Bible study at Esther Short Park in Vancouver, Washington.
+During those meetings, the group became increasingly aware of the homeless population and was especially touched by the number of mothers they met who slept in cars with their children.
+They soon began providing food and clothing to those they met and set out to explore the deeper needs of the homeless population.

-The most frequent requests were for diapers and food for the children.
-According to Joanne Kendall, one of Open House Ministries’ founders, many of the people they spoke to said that if they could just settle down long enough to get their thoughts together and have warmth, food, and clothing, then they could work on a plan to solve their homelessness.
+The most frequent requests the group received was for diapers and food for the children.
+According to Joanne Kendall, one of Open House Ministries’ founders, many of the people they spoke to said if they could just settle down long enough warm, fed and clothed, they could get their thoughts together work on a plan to solve their homelessness.

-Construction was completed on the new 28,000 square foot shelter building November of 1996, from the generous monetary, material, and labor contributions of our community.
-It took over two years to build the new shelter; but when the doors opened, the building was and remains mortgage free.
-Today there are 30 junior studio apartments with full bathrooms and a kitchenette, and because of the generosity of our community, Open House Ministries provides shelter and services for up to 107 individuals every night – OVER HALF OF WHICH ARE CHILDREN UNDER THE AGE OF 17!
+In 1996, construction was completed on a new 28,000-square-foot building to serve as a shelter and house more people in need, thanks to the generous monetary, material and labor contributions of our community.
+It took over two years to build the new shelter, but when the doors opened, the building was and remains mortgage free.
+Today, 30 studio apartments with full bathrooms and a kitchenette house homeless families at Open House Ministries.
+Because of the generosity in our community, Open House Ministries provides services in addition to shelter for more than 100 individuals every night.
+OVER HALF OF OUR RESIDENTS ARE CHILDREN!

-The national cost average for operating a family shelter exceeds $60.00 per bed each night.
-With the help of our faithful volunteers and the requirement that residents be involved in shelter maintenance through our Giving Back program, Open House Ministries operated a well-maintained shelter at a cost of only $14.36 per bed per night last year!
-You are invited to contact us for further information about our program.
-Individual or group tours may be scheduled if you would like a first-hand look at the work we do and the difference we make!
-For a tour, please contact our Volunteer Coordinator at 360-737-0300, or email at: firstname.lastname@example.org
+The national average cost for operating a family shelter exceeds $60 per bed each night.
+With the help of our faithful volunteers and the requirement that residents be involved in shelter maintenance through our Giving Back program, Open House Ministries operated a well-maintained shelter at a cost of only $14.36 per bed per night last year.